 If your dog suffers from one of the underlying diseases mentioned above, it is important that you monitor your furry friend at home.
 Signs of hypertension in dogs include:

-- Symptoms associated with heart disease and heart murmurs in dogs (coughing, collapse, weakness)
+- Symptoms associated with heart disease and heart murmurs in dogs (coughing, collapse, weakness)—high blood pressure may put extra stress on the heart, resulting in dog heart murmurs, arrhythmias, and even sometimes heart failure.

-If you notice any of these signs, you should consult your veterinarian immediately.
+If you notice any of these symptoms of high blood pressure in dogs, you should make an appointment with your veterinarian immediately.
 Your vet will want to measure your dog’s blood pressure to see if he or she is in any danger from hypertension.

 How is blood pressure measured?